 Lyft Driver Review (and some random advice)

-Prime Time is an awesome thing.
-It kicks on during times of heavy demand and encourages more drivers to get out on the road.
-Prime Time earnings can increase the ride fare anywhere from 25% to 200% depending on demand and the amount of drivers.
+Prime Time kicks in during times of heavy demand and it lets drivers earn an extra on top of the usual base fare.
+Prime Time earnings can increase the ride fare anywhere from 25% to 200%.

 Power Driver Bonuses

-Another way that Lyft helps drivers increase their earnings is through something called Power Driver Bonuses.
-These bonuses are based on the amount of hours that a driver has driven in a week, and are added to the pay statement at the end of the week.
-Since Lyft takes a 20% cut of a driver’s ride fares, the Power Driver Bonuses help offset this, and if you drive enough, eliminate the commission entirely.
+Power Driver Bonuses are based on the number of hours that a driver has driven in a week, and are added to the pay statement at the end of the week.
+Since Lyft takes a 20% cut of a driver’s ride fares, the Power Driver Bonuses can help offset this loss.

 How it works is simple.
-If a driver maintains a 90% acceptance rate and drives at least 30 hours per week, the driver is eligible for the bonus.
-Once a driver hits those requirements, the more they drive means the more they earn!
+If a driver maintains a 90% acceptance rate and meets the predetermined ride requirements shown in the driver dashboard, the driver is eligible for the bonus.

-From what I have found, getting tips is pretty easy.
-Simply be chill and relaxed, know your stuff (routes, information, other Lyft-related things, etc..) and joke around with the passengers if the situation permits.
-And whatever you do, DO NOT infer that you want a tip, otherwise you will likely not get one, and get rated poorly as well.
+Drivers get to keep 100% of the tips.
+From what I have found, landing tips is easy.
+Just be kind and courteous.
+Know the route and drive safely and confidently.
+Engage with the passengers if they seem open to a conversation.
+But DON’T infer that you want a tip.
+If you do, you likely won’t get one.
+It might also affect your rating.
 I usually tip fellow drivers $5-$10, just because I know it will make their night.
-But if the driver infers a tip or suggest I give them one, I tip nothing.
+But if the driver outrightly suggests I give them one, I tip nothing.
 I don’t like tipping out of obligation, and most other passengers take the same stance.

-I typically only drive when my friends aren’t doing anything on the weekends, or if I need some extra money because random expenses come and go.
-Sometimes on Fridays I get off work at 5, hop into driver mode for a few hours, and then go out with my friends afterwards.
-I usually make about $50-60, which gives me some spending money for the bars that I didn’t have before.
+I only drive when my friends aren’t doing anything on the weekends, or if I need some extra money due to an unforeseen expense.
+Sometimes on Fridays I get off work at 5pm, hop into driver mode for a few hours, and then go out with my friends afterwards.
+I usually make about $50-60, which gives me some spending money for the bars.
+The best part is I have complete control over how much I work.

 Pro Tip: Check out SherpaShare to make the most out of your time driving.